Australian Certified Equine Hoofcare Course

 The course runs for 12 months.
-It starts out with a 2 week intensive face to face component, set in the beautiful surroundings of northern Tasmania.
+It starts out with a 2 week intensive face to face component.

 It offers a fantastic balance of horse management theory, class time, and practical hands on skills using real life horse hoof trimming situations, giving students the opportunity to study horse care and equine hoof trimming in detail.

-Commencing in 2007, this is Australia's premier practical "hands on" equine hoof care course supported by nationally accredited units of competence: 6 units from the Certificate III in Agriculture (AHC30110).
+Commencing in 2007, this is Australia's premier practical "hands on" equine hoof care course supported by 7 nationally accredited units of competency from the Certificate in Horse Care.

 The course runs for 12 months.
 It starts out with a 2 week intensive face to face component.
 Then there is a 12 month period where you complete assignments at your own pace.